Mr. Tough Guy

 Last we checked, riding in rodeos was no crime, but jumping little kids is pretty bad.
 We were also a tad shocked when Dally got out of the hospital by holding a knife to a nurse's throat.

 More Than A Criminal

-First Dally robs a grocery store, then he waves an unloaded (Pony believes) gun at armed police officer, and goes down in blaze of gunfire.
+Dally robs a grocery store, waves a (probably) unloaded gun at armed police officer, and goes down in blaze of gunfire.

 He was dead before he hit the ground.
 But I knew that was what he wanted, even as the lot echoed with the cracks of the shots, even as I begged silently – Please not him […] I knew he would be dead because Dallas Winston wanted to be dead and he always got what he wanted.
 (10.33)

 Dallas was smart, and he knew full well what would happen if he showed the cops his gun: they would shoot him and he would die.
 Pony's analysis seems right on.
 But why did Dally want to die?
 Couldn't he face life without Johnny?
 We can't answer that for sure, but we imagine that Dallas was overcome with guilt, and this guilt is probably what drove him to seek out the cops' bullets.